shwetaverma14/One-District-One-Product-J-K/README.md

 Check out the live demo of this project: [https://one-district-one-product-j-k.vercel.app](https://one-district-one-product-j-k.vercel.app)

 ## Project Description
 This project showcases the One District One Product initiative for Jammu & Kashmir.
-It includes information about districts, products, and more.
+It project promotes the one uniue product from exah district of Jammu and Kashmir.